 Read our frequently asked questions

-How upgrading the UK's energy system will touch your life
+What will upgrading the UK’s energy system mean for you?

 Two windfarm engineers wearing orange high-vis jackets at the foot of a wind turbine

-How the UK is transforming its electricity grid
+How is the UK’s electricity grid being transformed?

 Yellow rubber duck floating in foamy bath water